waldson/omnipay-rede-rest-api/README.md

 ## Installation

-Omnipay is installed via [Composer](http://getcomposer.org/).
-To install, simply add it to your `composer.json` file:
+This library is installed via [Composer](http://getcomposer.org/).
+To install it, call:

 ```
 composer require waldson/omnipay-rede-rest-api